mantl/mantl/docs/security/security.rst

 HTTP authentication/SSL
 ^^^^^^^^^^^^^^^^^^^^^^^

-HTTP traffic to the management systems will be managed on each node via an nginx proxy that provides basic authentication and ssl termination.
+HTTP traffic to the management systems is managed via an nginx proxy that provides basic authentication and ssl termination.
 For example, consul will be configured to bind to 127.0.0.1:8500, and nginx will bind to the eth0 port 8500 and forward traffic to localhost.